highlightjs/highlight.js/docs/reference.rst

 **type**: identifier

 The name of another language used to parse the contents of the mode.
-When using this attribute there's no point to define internal parsing rules like :ref:`lexems` or :ref:`keywords`.
+When using this attribute there's no point to define internal parsing rules like :ref:`lexemes` or :ref:`keywords`.
 Also it is recommended to skip ``className`` attribute since the sublanguage will wrap the text in its own ``<span class="language-name">``

 If the attribute is set to an empty string highlight.js will highlight the mode contents with language detection.